 - (They’re Coming to) America by Neil Diamond

-Because the PERFORMmusic Facilities License covers over 20 million secular and non-secular music your ministry can use these songs.
+Because the PERFORMmusic Onsite Facilities License covers over 25 million secular and non-secular music your ministry can use these songs.

 Youth Activities & Outreach

-We get alot questions about music in VBS programs and what licensing churches need to keep it legal.
+We get a lot of questions about music in VBS programs and what licensing churches need to keep it legal.
 Typically, most of the “packaged” VBS kits that are available simplify the planning by bringing everything together with songs, lessons, skits and decorations.
 But it is still your responsibility to ensure copyrights clearance is part of that package.
 Other youth activities that may require music licensing include: